 Today we will be driving to the South Gobi province town Dalanzadgad.
-The Gobi Desert extends through Mongolia and China, measuring 1,610 kilometers from southwest to northeast and 800 kilometers from north to south.
+The Gobi Desert extends through Mongolia and China, measuring 1,610 kilometres from southwest to northeast and 800 kilometres from north to south.
 It covers an area of 1,295,000 km2, making it the world's fifth largest desert and Asia's largest although most of the Gobi is coated in bare rock rather than sand.
 During the winter months, the Gobi is a cold desert with frost snow on its dunes.
 In addition to being far north, it is situated on a plateau between 910 and 1,520 meters above sea level, which leads to the cold temperatures.
 The Gobi receives around 194 millimetres of rain per year on average.
 In the winter, snow blown from the Siberian Steppes enters parts of the Gobi, providing additional moisture.
 The Gobi experiences temperature extremes ranging from -40°C in the winter to +50°C in the summer due to these winds.
-We'll take a trip through the majestic Altai Mountain Range's breath-taking gorges.
+We will take a trip through the majestic Altai Mountain Range's breath-taking gorges.
 The Yolyn Am located in the Gobi Gurvansaikhan National Park, will be visited.
 Those green valleys were carved by ancient rivers.
-Wild Argali sheep, Ibex, desert gazelles, and Golden Eagles are also possible sightings.
-We'll also pay a visit to the park's small museum, which houses a collection of dinosaur bones as well as local flora and fauna.
-Activities: -Visit small museum of the park - Visit Yolyn am gorges
+Wild Argali sheep, Ibex, desert gazelles, and Golden Eagles are also sightings.
+We will also pay a visit to the park's small museum, which houses a collection of dinosaur bones as well as local flora and fauna.
+Activities: -Visit small museum of the park. -Visit Yolyn am gorges.

-Day 04: Day 4: Khongoryn Els
+Day 05: Day 5: Khongoryn Els (180 km)

-After a hearty breakfast, we'll travel 150 kilometers west to the Khongoryn Els.
+After a hearty breakfast, we'll travel 180 kilometres west to the Khongoryn Els.
 Mongolia's biggest sand dunes can be found here.
-The dunes, which can reach a height of 275 meters in some areas, extend for more than 100 kilometers from East to West.
+The dunes, which can reach a height of 275 meters in some areas, extend for more than 100 kilometres from East to West.
 The sands have appealing curves that end in a sharp point, resulting in wave patterns on the sand.
 The impressive black rocky mass of Sevrey Mountain can be seen behind the sand dunes.
-Here, we'll meet two humped camel breeding families and learn about their sweet, modest, hardworking, but incredible way of life.
 The Gobi Desert is the world's coldest desert, with cold winds blowing almost the whole autumn, winter, and spring without any shelter uncovered in the plains, necessitating extreme survival methods of living.
 Gobi nomads are well-known in Mongolia for their dedication to hard work.
-Activities: -Visit Khongoryn Els sand dune -Hike to the tallest dune
+Here, we will meet two humped camel breeding families and learn about their sweet, modest, hard-working, but incredible way of life.
+Activities: -Visit Khongoryn Els sand dune. -Hike to the tallest dune. -Visit camel breeding family. - Possibility of camel riding at extra cost.